reichley/hass-addons/rtl433_to_mqtt/README.md

-# RTL433 to MQTT hass.io addon
+# RTL433 to MQTT Home Assistant add-on
-A hass.io addon for a software defined radio tuned to listen for 433MHz RF transmissions and republish the data via MQTT
+An add-on for a software defined radio tuned to listen for 433MHz (or similar) RF transmissions and republish the data via MQTT

-This hass.io addon is based on Chris Kacerguis' project here: https://github.com/chriskacerguis/honeywell2mqtt, which is in turn based on Marco Verleun's rtl2mqtt image here: https://github.com/roflmao/rtl2mqtt, which is based on James Fry's project here: https://github.com/james-fry/hassio-addons/tree/master/rtl4332mqtt

 ## Usage